Generally any development of land, redevelopment of land or subdivision of land will require the provision of water and sewerage services.

 It is the owner/developers responsibility to confirm the actual location of assets where necessary.
 This will ensure that customers avoid the cost and inconvenience of removing structures which may impede access to an asset for maintenance.

 Approval can be sought from the Corporation by lodging the relevant application form.
-Should approval be given landowners are required to enter into a Deed of Indemnity with the Corporation.
+Should approval be given landowners are required to enter into a Deed of Agreement and Consent with the Corporation.

 New Customer Contributions